csae1152/SecureCodingInJava/README.md

 Well, let's say Java 8 is a really big approach into the right direction.

-Use of the Exectue Work-Around-Pattern
+Use of the Execute Work-Around-Pattern

+One scenario to use the Execute Work-Around-Pattern is for I/O operations.